SGO34/GSG-doc-GitPages/4performances.md

 ---
-title: 'Performances'
+title: "Performances"
-metaTitle: 'Performances'
+metaTitle: "Performances"
-metaDescription: 'Here we talk about the performances of graphql-sequelize-generator'
+metaDescription: "Here we talk about the performances of graphql-sequelize-generator"
 sidebar: Documentation
 hideAnchor: false
 showTitle: true